rabbitCase/samples/README.md

 Description
 ---

-This repo contains a collection of HelloFX samples.
+This repository contains a collection of HelloFX samples.
 Each one is a very simple HelloWorld sample created with JavaFX that can be run with different options and build tools.

 The related documentation for each sample can be found [here](https://openjfx.io/openjfx-docs/).